 As you can see, Intrinio pulls in the statement of cash flows, as well as the balance sheet and income statement, automatically.
 The data flows from Intrinio's database, which is updated continuously with the latest SEC filings and stock prices, directly to your spreadsheet.
 This makes the hard part of financial modeling (data entry) easy.
 Every time you refresh your model, you have the latest data.

 It's hard to overemphasize how radical this concept is.
 Right now, thousands of finance students are getting ready to spend hours doing data entry.
 Millions of investors and professional financial analysts are paying thousands of dollars a month to traditional data providers for this service.
-Intrinio is providing the Excel add-in for free, and the data needed to power the add-in for an extremely affordable price.
+Intrinio is providing the Excel add-in for free, and the data needed to power the add-in at a competitive price.

 Because Intrinio provides the data and takes care of the data entry, it's easy to run a DCF or WACC for any publicly traded US company.
 Intrinio provides a template for this in the free Excel add-in download.

 Everything can be done via application programming interface (API) in the programming language of your choice.
 In fact, the Excel add-in is really just a wrapper of the API.
 Excel is making API calls in the background to pull the latest data into each cell.

 This article shows how to get started with the Intrinio API.
 There are SDKs and sample code in languages like Python, R, Ruby, C#, Node JS, .NET, PHP, Swift, and Visual basic.
 If you're new to Intrinio, request a consultation with our team to create a custom data solution.

 The API can be used in R to perform financial modeling via logistic regression, machine learning tree models, and linear regression.
 These two API calls show the basic idea: